Skip to main content

 Customer Reviews

-- “The base station is a real differentiator — displays temps directly without needing the phone.”
+3. “The base station is a real differentiator — it displays temps directly without needing my phone anywhere near the grill.”

 Highlights